FREQUENTLY ASKED QUESTIONS

 What days do you offer religious education classes?

-What classes are offered on each class day?
+What classes are offered on each specific day?

 Please see the "Class Days and Information" page under the Registration tab for more information.